Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Model

 in order to obtain vertical thermal balance.
 The resulting energy flux is furthermore associated with a temperature gradient via the flux limited diffusion equation by \citet{Levermore_1981}, which is used to obtain the disk's temperature profile

-where $a$ refers to the radiation constant.
 The gas density is calculated with the ideal equation of state $P=R \rho T/\mu$, with gas constant $R$ and mean molecular weight $\mu = 2.33$.
 Equations \eqref{pgrad}, \eqref{fgrad} and \eqref{tgrad} are integrated vertically top down towards the midplane by use of finite differences \citep{Bell_1997}.
-This kind of model does not allow for the modeling of radial energy transport, which is an appropriate approximation as long as the disk remains geometrically thin \citep{Pringle_1981}.
-In contrast to the model by \cite{Bell_1993}, our calculations start at the highest grid-cell of the simulation domain, arbitrarily chosen, and not at a cell which full-fills $\tau=2/3$.
+This kind of model does not allow for the modelling of radial energy transport, which is an appropriate approximation as long as the disk remains geometrically thin \citep{Pringle_1981}.
+In contrast to the model by \cite{Bell_1993}, our calculations start at the highest grid-cell of the simulation domain, arbitrarily chosen, and not at a cell which full-fills $\tau=\nicefrac{2}{3}$.
 Therefore the initial temperature is assumed to be equal to the temperature caused by stellar irradiation alone

 where $\theta$ corresponds to the approximate angle between the disk's surface and the line of sight.
 In \cite{Bell_1997} we still had to do two independent integration to cover the optical thick and thin parts of the disk.
-One going down from the $\tau=2/3$ photosphere and one going up.
+One going down from the $\tau=\nicefrac{2}{3}$ photosphere and one going up.
 This is now combined in one integration sweep.

 The initial vertical energy flux is defined via the equilibrium condition for actively accreting disks \citep{Pringle_1981}